Ku-ring-gai Council is encouraging its residents and visitors to think about their Plan B before heading out.

 The Plan B Drink Drive Campaign is about encouraging people to make positive choices to get home safely after a night out, reinforcing the safety message that if you are having a few drinks, driving is NOT an option.

-Council’s are working closely with participating local bottle shops and licensed venues to support the initiative through the displaying posters, drink coasters and t-shirts and distribution of bottle bags that promote the Plan B message.
-Single use breath testers will also be available from some participating venues free of charge.
+Councils are working with participating local bottle shops and licensed venues to support the initiative through the displaying posters, drink coasters and distribution of bottle bags that promote the Plan B message.

 Extra local police will be out and about over the festive season targeting drink drivers and conducting random breath tests.